 If you‘re not getting on with someone and talking it through with them hasn’t helped, contact the Housing Management team for help.
 You can also contact the Students’ Union who may also be able to offer advice and mediation.

 If you’re being disturbed by noise, it’s important to report the noise to us while it’s happening.
 We can then work out who’s responsible and address the issue with them directly.

 If you're locked out of your room, come to the Residential Service office to sign out a replacement key.
 If we're closed, you can contact your Residential Assistant or ARU Security.
 If it's not your first lock-out, you might be charged for staff to attend to let you back in.

-If you don’t return your replacement key or can't find a key you’ve lost, you’ll be charged for the new key (£25 in Chelmsford and £21-25 in Cambridge).
+If you don’t return your replacement key or can't find a key you’ve lost, you’ll be charged for a new key, costs will vary but may be in the region of £10 to £40.
 If we need to replace the lock, you’ll be charged for this too (up to £500).

 Let us know you’ve lost your key straight away so we can take steps to make sure your home is secure.
 Never get the locks for your accommodation changed yourself.